Themba Gorimbo: Philanthropy

 In a post match interview, after his first UFC win, Gorimbo mentioned that he did not have any money, that he had $7 in his account.
 That caught the attention of former WWE and Hollywood star Dwayne Johnson who surprised Gorimbo at his gym.
 Touched by Themba's story of having $7 in his account, probably due to the fact that Johnson also had $7 after being dropped by the NFL, Johnson surprised Themba by buying him a house.

 Themba started a project of drilling boreholes in Bikita, the village he grew up in, in Zimbabwe.
 He received assistance from the UAE Warriors (a professional mixed martial arts organisation based in Abu Dhabi) including John Rogoveanu, a philanthropist.
 He started with two boreholes.
 Fellow fighter Marlon Vera also donated to Themba's cause to building more boreholes.

-He plans to build a solar-powered library in his hometown so that children can be able to study after hours.
+He plans to build a solar-powered library in his hometown so that children can study after hours.